01 of 02

 Determine Borders Lengths and Add Corner Squares

 - Measure the quilt through its vertical midpoint, using the same technique required to add butted borders to a quilt.
-Never measure for borders along the outer edges of a quilt, because those edges are nearly always off just a bit.
+Never measure borders along the outer edges of a quilt, because those edges are nearly always off just a bit.

 - Cut single panels or sew together strips to create two borders that length to use on the quilt's right and left sides.